Study at Griffith while you finish high school and gain credit transfer towards a degree

 - a high-achieving student

-- have the approval from your school and parents or guardian.
+You will also need to have approval from your school and the support of your parents or guardian.

 CHOOSE A COURSE TO SUIT YOU